buzzedison/agriprohub/src/pages/about.md

 ---
 title: About Us
 subtitle: >-
   This is an optional subtitle.
-It can be used to describe what this page is about.
+It can be used to descrnibe what this page is about.
 img_path: images/about.jpg
 menus: